AuroraMaster/react-native-ohos-library/en/remobile-react-native-toast.md

 ## Use Codegen

+> [!TIP] V1.0.8 no need to execute Codegen

-This repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
-For details, see [Codegen Usage Guide](/zh-cn/codegen.md).
+If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
+For details, see [Codegen Usage Guide](/en/codegen.md).

 ## Link

-Currently, HarmonyOS does not support AutoLink.
-Therefore, you need to manually configure the linking.
+Version >= @react-native-ohos/react-native-toast@1.0.8 now supports Autolink without requiring manual configuration, currently only supports 72 frameworks.
+Autolink Framework Guide Documentation: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/zh-cn/Autolinking.md

+This step provides guidance for manually configuring native dependencies.

 Open the `harmony` directory of the HarmonyOS project in DevEco Studio.